alvis/presetter/packages/preset-react/README.md

 ## Project Structure

-After installing `presetter-preset-react`, your project file structure should look like the following or with more configuration file if you also installed `presetter-preset`.
+After installation, your project file structure should resemble the following or with more configuration files if you also installed other presets such as [`presetter-preset-essentials`](https://github.com/alvis/presetter/blob/master/packages/preset-essentials).

 Implement your business logic under `source` and prepare tests under `spec`.
 The `.d.ts` files are handy type definitions for you to import `.css` or image files in typescript.

+**TIPS** You can always change the source directory to other (e.g. src) by setting the `source` variable in `.presetterrc.json`.
+See the [customisation](https://github.com/alvis/presetter/blob/master/packages/preset-react#customisation) section below for more details.

 ```
 (root)